Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/customerio-cohort.md

 5. Set the sync cadence.
 6. When finished, click **Sync**.

 After you have exported the cohort, you can see the cohort in the [Segments](https://customer.io/docs/segments/ "https://customer.io/docs/segments/") section of the Customer.io platform.
 You can use segments as recipient lists, campaign triggers, filters, conversion goals and more.
-Whenever you need to reference a subset of the people in your workspace, you'll use a segment.
+Whenever you need to reference a subset of the people in your workspace, you use a segment.